garris/BackstopJS/README.md

 ```

-### Running custom CasperJS scripts
+### Running custom scripts

 Simulate user actions (click, scroll, hover, wait, etc.) or states (cookie values) by running your own Casper.js script on ready.
-For each scenario, the custom .js file you specify is imported and run when the BackstopJS ready event is fired.
+For each scenario, the custom .js file you specify is imported and run when the BackstopJS ready events are fulfilled.

 From your project root, place your scripts in...